MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-to-create-blanket-sales-orders.md

 ms.search.keywords: ''
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: f01f79ae67f97f45242f01b46ebc75b603fa7187
+ms.openlocfilehash: 2ac3d45bb7de166a4861e22e1919c9c722602b13
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5778454"
+ms.locfileid: "6442707"
 ---
 # <a name="work-with-blanket-sales-orders-or-blanket-purchase-orders"></a>Work with Blanket Sales Orders or Blanket Purchase Orders

 A blanket sales order represents a framework for a long-term agreement between you and your customer.
-Similarly, you use blanket purchase orders to manage long-term agreements between you and your vendor.
+Similarly, you use blanket purchase orders to manage long-term agreements between you and your supplier.

 A blanket order is typically made when a customer has committed to purchasing large quantities that are to be delivered in several smaller shipments over a certain period of time.
 Often blanket orders cover only one item with predetermined delivery dates.
 The main reason for using a blanket order rather than a sales order is that quantities entered on a blanket order do not affect item availability and thus can be used as a worksheet for monitoring, forecasting, and planning purposes.